takahi-i/pfm/README.rst

 Delete registerd forwarding element
 -----------------------------------

-When a port forward settings is not needed, we can remove the setting with ``pfm delete`` command
+When a port forward settings is not needed, we can remove the setting with :code:`pfm delete` command

 ::